SilverRainZ/silverrainz.github.io/README.rst

 Visit https://silverrainz.me/ (hosted by Github Pages).

-For visitors in China, there is a Gitee Pages mirror: https://silverrainz.gitee.io/ (temporarily down for now).
+For visitors in China, there is a Gitee Pages mirror: https://silverrainz.gitee.io/

 Dependencies
 ============